- Find an office

 How do I calculate the home office deduction on my tax return the easy way?

 The IRS offers a simplified option to calculate your home office write-off called the “safe harbor method,” which allows a standard 5-dollar-per-square-foot deduction of your dedicated workspace.
-This is calculated by multiplying the square footage of the home used exclusively for the office area only, by 5 dollars.
+This deduction is limited to no more than $1,500 and is calculated by multiplying the square footage used exclusively for the office, by 5 dollars.

 Safe harbor method